 201. CLINICAL ORIENTATION.
 Throughout the third year.
 Fall term, T 10-12; spring term, daily 11-1.
-Dr. LEONARD in charge.

-Methods of clinical examination will be demonstrated, and selected cases from all the clinics will be presented and discussed.
+In the fall term methods of clinical examination will be demonstrated and selected cases from all the clinics will be presented and discussed.
+During the spring term the students will be assigned in groups to the daily clinics, acting as assistants and observers.

 202. CLINICAL CONFERENCES.
 Throughout the fourth year.
 T 4-5.
-Dr. RICKARD in charge.

-These conferences will be attended by all members of the fourth-year class and by staff members representing not only the clinical but the preclinical or basic sciences as well.
-Students will be required to present reports on their studies of selected cases from the clinics, and these will be criticized and discussed by the Faculty members.
-In this way special knowledge and viewpoints of the anatomist, biochemist, physiologist, pathologist, bacteriologist, and parasitologist, as well as those of the clinicians, will be brought to bear on problems of diagnosis and therapy.
+These conferences will be attended by all members of the fourth-year class and by staff members representing not only the clinical but the pre-clinical or basic sciences as well.
+Students will be required to present reports on their studies of selected cases from the clinics, and these will be criticized and discussed by the faculty members.
+In this way special knowledge and viewpoints of the anatomist, biochemist, physiologist, pathologist, bacteriologist, and parasitologist, as well as that of the clinicians, will be brought to bear on problems of diagnosis and therapy.

 203. CLINICS.
 Throughout the fourth year.
 Daily, including nights and Sundays when necessary.
-Dr. LEONARD in charge.
+Laboratory fee, \$10 a term.